 Do You Suspect a Gas Leak?

 Gas leaks should always be treated as an emergency.
-Gas can cause a devastating explosion if it comes into contact with an ignition source such as a pilot light, a match or a small spark of electric current etc. On top of this, if gas is left to spread throughout an unventilated space in your home, it can cause serious health problems for you and your family.
-Carbon monoxide poisoning is a serious illness that can be fatal if left untreated.
+Gas can cause a devastating explosion if it comes into contact with an ignition source such as a pilot light, a match or a small spark of electric current.
 Gas is not visible and can normally be detected only through smell.
-Plus, because gas is at a very low pressure within the pipes throughout your home, it won’t make much noise if it starts leaking.
-It’s a true silent killer.
+And because gas is at very low pressure within the pipes throughout your home, it won’t make much noise if it starts leaking.
+It’s a truly silent but deadly.

 What Should I Do Next?

-Due to the dangers at hand, it is encouraged that you contact a gas plumbing expert as soon as possible.
-Do not waste time, it could only put you at more risk.
+Due to the dangers at hand, you should contact a gas plumbing expert as soon as possible.
+Do not waste time, as it could only put you at more risk.
 Read on for the steps to follow if you suspect a gas leak.